Subdivision Directional Fields: Discussion

 \section{Discussion}

-\paragraph{Convergence and smoothness} As we show in the auxiliary material, our subdivision stencils for $S_\mathcal{E^{\ast}}$ and $S_\Gamma$ have a few degrees of freedom (after counting the commutation constraints) that we used to make the spectrum of the subdivision as good as possible, such that it converges in the limit since the subdominant eigenvalues are less than $1$.
-We conjecture that since the fields are derivatives of smoothly-subdivided functions (and cofunctions), then they are one level of smoothness lower in the limit.
+\paragraph{Convergence and smoothness} As we discuss in the auxiliary material, our subdivision stencils for $S_\mathcal{E^{\ast}}$ and $S_\Gamma$ have a few degrees of freedom (after counting the commutation constraints) that we use to optimize the spectrum of the subdivision stencil, such that it converges in the limit since the subdominant eigenvalues are less than $1$.
+We conjecture that since the fields are derivatives of smoothly-subdivided functions, they are then one level of smoothness lower in the limit.
 However, we leave a formal theoretical analysis of convergence and smoothness to future work.

-We suggest that a better design practice might be to allow $S_\mathcal{V}$ and $S_\mathcal{F^{\ast}}$ to vary entirely, where the smoothness of all subdivision operators is optimized concurrently (similar to~\cite{Huang:2010}), rather than modify the existing schemes.
+We believe that a better design practice might be to allow $S_\mathcal{V}$ and $S_\mathcal{F^{\ast}}$ to vary entirely, where the smoothness of all subdivision operators is optimized concurrently (similarly to~\cite{Huang:2010}), rather than modify the existing schemes.

-\paragraph{Dual formulation} Our $\Gamma$ space is chosen with $\langle v, e \rangle$ as the projection operator $P$.
-Nevertheless, the entire formulation can be done with the perpendicular $\langle v, e^{\perp} \rangle$, where one should then also use non-conforming divergence and conforming curl.
-This can be beneficial to simulations of flows.
+\paragraph{Dual formulation} Our $\Gamma$ space uses $\langle v, e \rangle$ for the projection operator $P$.
+Nevertheless, the entire formulation can be made with the perpendicular $\langle v, e^{\perp} \rangle$, using the non-conforming divergence and conforming curl.
+This can be beneficial to fluid simulation.

-\paragraph{Preconditioning and its disadvantages} The mass matrices of SEM are generally more strongly positive-definite than those of the FEM in the coarse mesh.
+\paragraph{Preconditioning and its disadvantages} The mass matrices of SHM are generally more strongly positive-definite than those of the FEM in the coarse mesh.
 The reason is that the uniform and stationary subdivision operators average the mesh, and create better triangulations.
-Nevertheless, the fact that we do not commute with the original mass matrix also creates the high-frequency divergence pollution in the subdivided fields.
-It is then worthwhile to try and explore alternatives that consider the mass matrices within the templates, to obtain perfect Hodge decompositions.
+Nevertheless, the fact that the subdivision does not commute with the fine mass matrix also creates the high-frequency divergence pollution in the subdivided fields.
+It is then worthwhile to try and explore alternatives that consider the mass matrices within the templates, to obtain precise fine Hodge decompositions.